 When it comes to addiction, people may try every method possible to reach long-term sobriety.
-But one method that you may not have thought of is yoga.
+Of course, one method that you may not have thought of is yoga.
 Yoga contains two aspects: stretching and breathing.
 These aspects can work together to bring a person to recovery!
 Yoga in addiction recovery has many benefits to help recovering addicts remain sober.

 There are many benefits of yoga for the average person, but when using it on someone who is suffering from addiction, it may help them in ways that you never thought possible.
-So yes, stretching and mindfulness may just do the trick, and here’s why:
+So yes, stretching and mindfulness may just do the trick, and following are more benefits.

-It’s holistic.
 Many addiction treatment facilities use a holistic approach with their clients (meaning they want the person to come out not just sober, but a better person all around).
 That is just what yoga does; it aims to connect the mind, body, and spirit as one.
 It can be hard to be physically in shape if your mind isn’t motivated to do so.
 It’s difficult to be completely mentally happy if you have physical health problems.
 The use of yoga in addiction recovery helps to condition your body, mind, and spirit into all getting on the same page and will relax you in the process.

 - Emotional: By practicing mindfulness, you can experience peace of mind and find calm ways to solve your problems.

 - Discipline: Yoga encourages self-discipline by becoming something that you must strive to be dedicated to.
 It can become a replacement for addiction.

 - Physical: Yoga increases flexibility and will strengthen muscles.

 - Circulation: You may find when practicing yoga that you will be able to think more clearly; it lowers your blood pressure and allows more oxygen to get to the brain.

 - Stress: Yoga is a great way to let go of mental and physical stress because of the combination of mindfulness and stretching.